LazyTitan33/CTF-Writeups/HTB - Business CTF 2022/FullPwn/Certification.md

 ## ADCS exploit - PRIVESC ##

 Based on the name of the challenge and the fact that I saw this exploit mentioned on twitter pretty often recently, I researched for quite  abit.
-Then I followed this blogpost.
+Then I followed the blogpost below.
 This was after hours of going back and forth to a filebrowser.bat that the user had control over and WinPEAS told me that the administrator will run it when daniel logs in.
 Because of this I kept trying to forward port 5985 for WinRM but failed because of proper AV and firewall settings.

 https://research.ifcr.dk/certifried-active-directory-domain-privilege-escalation-cve-2022-26923-9e098fe298f4